Sarah-Bue/tic-tac-toe/README.md

 ### Color Scheme

 ![Color Scheme Image](assets/readme-files/palette.png)
-The body of the website uses an off-white color (#E2E6EA - Anti-Flash White), combined with a medium gray color (#475B63 - Payne's Gray) for the main area.
+The body of the website uses an off-white color (#E2E6EA - Anti-Flash White), combined with a medium grey color (#475B63 - Payne's Gray) for the main area.

-The board itself uses a brown-gray color (#986C6A - Rose Taupe), with player marks and grids displaying in the off-white color of the body.
+The board itself uses a brown-grey color (#986C6A - Rose Taupe), with player marks and grids displaying in the off-white color of the body.

-Win / Draw announcements are displayed in a brighter, orance color (#FFB140 - Orange (web)).
+Win / Draw announcements are displayed in a brighter, orange color (#FFB140 - Orange (web)).

 ### Typography